SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 If you navigate to the existing "Rotor" asset and want to add a subasset, you can only add subassets for "Blade".

-For details how to add assets in the asset hierarchy, see [To create an asset](#create-asset).
+For details on how to add assets in the asset hierarchy, see [To create an asset](#create-asset).

 {{< c8y-admon-info>}}
 If you are at the end of the hierarchy, you see no further option to create subassets.